QuadCorps/mule-eip/mule-eip-scatter-gather-1/README.md

-This Mule application implements a trivial use-case for the aggregator pattern and accompanies a series of [blog posts](https://quadcorps.co.uk/eip-mule-scatter-gather-distribution/).
+This Mule application implements a simple use-case for the Scatter-Gather pattern and accompanies a series of [blog posts](https://quadcorps.co.uk/eip-mule-scatter-gather-1/).
 ## Overview

 ### Caveat

-This is a simple use-case of the Mule aggregator.
-This specific implementation could easily be replaced by a DataWeave transformation.
-However, the implementation is used purely as a vehicle to demonstrate splitting and aggregation at its most basic.
+This is a basic implementation of the Mule Scatter-Gather pattern.
+The specific implementation could be adapted to various business needs but is used here to demonstrate the Scatter-Gather pattern in a simple scenario based on the Distribution variant of the pattern as provided out-of-the-box by MuleSoft.

 ### Components

-1. **mule-main-flow**: This flow is triggered by an HTTP request and performs the following actions:
+1. **mule-get-best-quote-main-flow**: This flow is triggered by an HTTP request and performs the following actions:
    - Receives HTTP requests through the configured listener.
-    - Sets a payload containing an array of shipment IDs.
-    - Stores the size of the payload in a variable called `groupSize`.
+   - Uses a Scatter-Gather component to distribute the request to multiple routes.
-    - Splits the payload into individual messages using a foreach loop.
+   - Transforms the aggregated results into the desired format.
-    - Calls the `mule-aggregator-subflow` for each message.
+   - Logs the final output.
-    - Sets the payload of the response to the processed shipment.

-2. **mule-aggregator-subflow**: This sub-flow is called by the main flow to process individual messages.
-It performs the following tasks:
+2. **call-carrier1-subflow, call-carrier2-subflow, call-carrier3-subflow**: These sub-flows process the requests for three different carriers.
+Each sub-flow performs the following tasks:
+   - Sends an HTTP request to the respective carrier.
-    - Transforms the payload into a JSON object representing a package entity, including a package ID, tax, and delivery option.
+   - Transforms the carrier's response into a standardised format.
-    - Aggregates packages using a group-based aggregator based on the `groupSize` variable.
-    - Upon aggregation completion, transforms the payload into a JSON object representing a shipment entity, including a shipment ID, tracking ID, and packages.
-    - Stores the aggregated content in a variable called `shipment`.
+   - Logs the transformed response.

 ## Prerequisites